 Diaries, journals, speeches, interviews, letters, memos, manuscripts and other papers in which individuals describe events in which they were participants or observers.

-Published materials (books, magazine and journal articles, newspaper articles) written at the time about a particular event.
+Published materials (books, magazine and journal articles, newspaper articles) written at the time of an event or during a time period you are researching.
 While these are sometimes accounts by participants, in most cases they are written by journalists or other observers.

 Photographs, audio recordings and moving pictures or video recordings, documenting what happened.

 Artifacts: physical objects, buildings, furniture, tools, appliances and household items, clothing, toys.

 Creative works such as novels, poems, music, or songs that reflect the culture of the time period being studied can also be considered primary resources